swhitty/IdentifiableContinuation/README.md

 ## Checked/UnsafeContinuation

-`IdentifiableContinuation` internally stores either a `CheckedContinuation` or `UnsafeContinuation`.
+`IdentifiableContinuation` internally stores either a checked or unsafe continuation.

-`CheckedContinuation` is used by the default methods:
+[`CheckedContinuation`](https://developer.apple.com/documentation/swift/checkedcontinuation) is used by the default methods:

 - `await withIdentifiableContinuation { .. }`
 - `try await withThrowingIdentifiableContinuation { ... }`

-`UnsafeContinuation` is used by the unsafe methods:
+[`UnsafeContinuation`](https://developer.apple.com/documentation/swift/unsafecontinuation) is used by the unsafe methods:

 - `await withIdentifiableUnsafeContinuation { .. }`
 - `try await withThrowingIdentifiableUnsafeContinuation { ... }`